prisma/prisma-examples/optimize/optimize-unindexed-column/README.md

-# Prisma Optimize Example: Applying the "Query Filtering on an Unindexed Column" Recommendation
+# Prisma Optimize Example: Applying the "Query filtering on an unindexed column" Recommendation

-This repository demonstrates how to set up and use [Prisma Optimize](https://pris.ly/optimize) and focuses on applying the [**Query Filtering on an Unindexed Column**](https://pris.ly/optimize/r/unindexed-column) recommendation.
+This repository demonstrates how to use [Prisma Optimize](https://pris.ly/optimize) to improve query performance using the "Query filtering on an unindexed column" recommendation.

 ## Prerequisites